 The money in your Betterment Everyday Cash Reserve isn’t invested, so there’s no risk.
 All your deposits are FDIC-insured up to $1 million.

 They will soon add an Everyday Checking account, and that promises to be fee-free, too.
-You’ll get an automatic boost to the interest you earn on your savings if you opt into the waitlist for the Everyday Checking.

 If you need a place to hold your emergency fund, save for your next vacation, or stash cash for another savings goal, Betterment Everyday Cash Reserve is a simple solution with amazing benefits.